 US patent 3707611 (filed in 1970) depicts a keyboard switch with an external return spring.
 Wireless World, May 1972 page 251 (PDF page 49) contains an advertisement for “Mercutronic” switches from Tekdata in the UK, with a illustration of a switch similar to that of US patent 3707611, but much lower profile (the base area is drastically shorter).
 Based on a different advertisement from Tekdata (Electronics Today International, November 1974, page 7), it is clear that these are indeed supplied by Mechanical Enterprises.
 These switches are rated at 25 million operations, and are noted as being impervious dust, noise and electrostatic charges.
 (The unspecified “Mercutron” type in the second advertisement give a 50 million operation lifetime.)

-Modern Data, April 1970) includes Mechanical Enterprises in list of attendees of the 1970 Spring Joint Computer Conference, noting “ME’s Mercutronic Division will display a series of interchangeable-key keyboards to be custom-built for the OEM user.”
+Modern Data, April 1970, when listing Mechanical Enterprises as attendees of the 1970 Spring Joint Computer Conference, noted that “ME’s Mercutronic Division will display a series of interchangeable-key keyboards to be custom-built for the OEM user.”